Quantum error correction realized by the renormalization group in scalar field theories: Quantum error correction by the renormalization group

 \subsection{Perturbation theory}

-In this subsection, we show that the Knill-Laflamme condition is satisfied to the first order in the perturbation theory.
+In this subsection, we examine whether the Knill-Laflamme condition is satisfied to the first order in the perturbation theory.
 In order to calculate (\ref{error exp value}), we begin with representing the error operator up to the first order in $\alpha$ in terms of $a^{\pm}_{\UV,p}$ by using (\ref{solution of a1 scaling}) and (\ref{A}).
 The details of the calculation are presented in appendix C. The result is

 with

 where

 Here $\omega_{\Lambda,i}$, $\omega_{\UV,i}$ and $K_i$ stand for $\omega_{\Lambda,k_i}$, $\omega_{\UV,k_i}$ and $K_{k_i}$, respectively.
 Note that $C_{1}(k_1,k_2,k_3;p)$ is symmetric with respect to the permutation of $k_1,\,k_2$ and $k_3$ while $C_{2}(k_1,k_2;k_3;p)$ is symmetric with respect to the permutation of $k_1$ and $k_2$.